 You don’t need a degree from a film school.
 You don’t need footage shot while dangling precariously, camera in hand, from an ice wall in the Rockies.
 All you need is a compelling story, some quality footage and a keen eye for a fun, educational or juicy topic.

-Your film should be short – from 3 minutes to 30 minutes max – and tell a thought-provoking, interesting story of backcountry, non-motorized recreation or environmental preservation.
+Your film should be short – from 3 minutes to 30 minutes max – and tell a thought-provoking, interesting story of backcountry, non-motorized recreation, environmental preservation or conservation.
 Your film should take place during or otherwise relate to winter.
-We’re open minded about what kind of films we’ll show: documentaries, fiction and experimental films are welcome.
+We’re open minded about what kind of films we’ll show: documentaries, fiction, animation and experimental films are welcomed.